curl/curl/docs/URL-SYNTAX.md

     ldap://ldap.example.com/o=My%20Organisation?postalAddress

-Seearch for an empty DN and request information about the `rootDomainNamingContext` attribute for an Active Directory server:
+Search for an empty DN and request information about the `rootDomainNamingContext` attribute for an Active Directory server:

     ldap://ldap.example.com/?rootDomainNamingContext